Drop (company)

 Drop (formerly Massdrop) is an American e-commerce company based in San Francisco, California.

-Drop uses data and insights from community to develop and find products that feed their interests in audio products and mechanical keyboards.
-The Drop community can also learn, share, shop with others, and participate in product development through polls, discussions, and interest checks.
+In July 2023, Corsair purchased Drop, while retaining its original brand and staff.

 History

 Drop founders Steve El-Hage and Nelson Wu met in Toronto, Canada, where El-Hage was studying economics at the University of Toronto.
-The two had grown up using online forums as a way to explore their hobbies, but believed these forums had many shortcomings, including disorganized meetups and unreliable group buys.
-They thought that by combining their forum experience with their interest in bulk buying, they could create a site that would better support enthusiast communities.
-The pair moved to Silicon Valley, where they started Massdrop in 2012.
+The two had grown up using online forums as a way of exploring their hobbies, but believed these forums had many shortcomings, including disorganized meetups and unreliable group buys.
+They thought that by combining their forum experiences with their interest in bulk buying, they could create a site that would better support their enthusiast in communities.
+The pair moved to Silicon Valley, where they met Will Bright and started Massdrop in 2012.

 Drop changed its name from Massdrop in April 2019.

+On July 17, 2023, Corsair announced it had acquired Drop.

 Business model

 Initially, Drop sold products exclusively from existing manufacturers.
-Intending to provide a collaborative environment, users were able to purchase as a group and influence the types of products sold, through participation in polls, community discussions, and posts.
+Drop would organize and facilitate group buys for their community members.
+They allowed community members to influence the products chosen to be sold through forums and polls.
+Drop originally worked with various communities, but have since primarily sold products relating to the mechanical keyboard and audiophile communities.

-The company has since introduced exclusive enthusiast targeted private label products under the Drop name.
+The company has since introduced their own exclusive products, collaborations, and private-label products under the names Drop and Drop Studio.